micharbet/CLE/doc/HOWTO.md

             u .... underline end

-            E .... special error code highiht
+            e .... special error code highlight

             N .... reset all colors

-            0-3 .. color of corresponding prompt part
+            0-3 .. current color of corresponding prompt part

-          Note, color table is mostly created usint 'tput' command ensuring compatibility across systems and terminals.
+          Note, color table is mostly created using 'tput' command ensuring compatibility across systems and terminals.

    %vVARIABLE
       ... place any VARIABLE into prompt string.
 This will result in following
-          string: `VARIABLE=its_value`, so showing also the name which may be convenient.
+          string: **VARIABLE=its_value**, so showing also the name which may be convenient.
 Note that the value alone can be placed by simple $VAR.
           Both ways are useful to watch a variable or to display any own dynamic content